Hours of Operation

 To plan your move checkout:

-https://www.militaryonesource.mil/ and https://installations.militaryonesource.mil/military-installation/robins-afb
+https://www.militaryonesource.mil and https://installations.militaryonesource.mil/military-installation/robins-afb

 Transition Assistance Program

-The Transition Assistance Program (TAP) is designed to provide retiring, separating, and demobilizing members the information, skills, and knowledge needed for a successful transition to civilian life.
+The Transition Assistance Program (TAP) is designed to provide retiring, separating, and demobilizing members with the information, skills, and knowledge needed for a successful transition to civilian life.
 Through the mandated components of TAP, service members have access to an array of workshops, assessments, and services to prepare them for the transition.

 Service members are required to initiate TAP no later than 365 days from the date of separation or retirement.
 The recommended start time is within 24 months from retirement or within 18 months from separation.
 You can find a comprehensive timeline here: https://dodtap.mil/dodtap/app/resources (Managing Your Transition Timeline).